AndersNYC/intro_net_analysis/6_import.md

-# Reading files and importing data in the Quaker example
+# Reading files and importing data

-We will use the two files that we have available.
-First, let's create a plaintext file in our directory.
-Then proceed to import things we need.
-Depending on how your data comes, the procedure would be different.
-This is part of knowing how to prepare data for data analysis, which is usually the harderst and more laborious part.
+Reading files can be very different depending on the format that you find them.
+We will practice here one that is already made for you.
+This part is about learning to to prepare data for analysis, which is usually the hardest and more laborious part.

 ```python